-Right now I am sitting on the concrete steps alone in front of a memorial stone, right in front of the ditches where 18,500 Jews were executed in the “Harvest Festival”.
+Right now I am sitting on the concrete steps alone in front of a memorial stone, right before the ditches where 18,500 Jews were executed in the “Harvest Festival”.

-Fucked up.
-I’m sitting here in front of a fucking mass grave by myself.
+I am in front of a mass grave by myself.
 I want to be alone so right now I am pretending to write something deep.

 And here is your 1943 view.

 So I’m kinda stunned, sitting on the stairs and scratching such nothingness into my notebook.
 What else should I be doing?

 When the group trickles over to the steps, we ascend.
 Someone asks if I am okay.

 Eighteen thousand five hundred.
 Murdered right in front of me.
 In one day.
 That is twenty times the population of our high school, on a good day, when they all feel like coming to school.

 Now we are under the dome, that stupid looking flying saucer.
 We are in it, looking down on a mound the size of a small house.
 Big pile of whitish grayish stuff.
 And as the realization dawns, now comes the shock that nearly knocks me over on my ass.
 What the poor saps in the Twilight Zone must have felt as they realized everything was the opposite of what they had assumed.
 I’m suddenly in a very personal episode of the Twilight Zone.

 I don’t need a sign for this.
 As a trained archaeologist, I have excavated this more than a few times.